A Survey on Self-play Methods in Reinforcement Learning

-where $\lceil \cdot \rceil$ is the ceiling function, which provides the smallest integer greater than or equal to the given input number.
-In $\delta$-uniform self-play, The MSS generates a constant interaction matrix. \textit{Specially}, if $\delta=0$, it corresponds to FSP, and if $\delta=1$, it corresponds to vanilla self-play.
+In $\delta$-uniform self-play, The MSS generates a constant interaction matrix. \textit{Specially}, if $\delta=0$, it corresponds to FP, and if $\delta=1$, it corresponds to vanilla self-play.

-\subsubsection{Prioritized Fictitious Self-play}
+\subsubsection{Prioritized Fictitious Self-Play}

-Prioritized Fictitious Self-play (PFSP) ~\cite{vinyals2019grandmaster} leverages a priority function to allocate a higher probability of selection to agents with higher priorities.
-Here, $\mathcal{P}$ represents the winning rates, specifically defined as $\mathcal{P}_{ij}=\text{Prob}(\pi_i~\text{beats}~\pi_j)$.
+Prioritized Fictitious Self-Play (PFSP) ~\citep{vinyals2019grandmaster} leverages a priority function to allocate a higher probability of selection to agents with higher priorities.
+Here, $\mathcal{P}$ represents the winning rates, specifically defined as $\mathcal{P}_{mn}=\text{Prob}(\pi_{[m]}~\text{beats}~\pi_{[n]})$.
 The MSS of PFSP is given by Algo.~\ref{alg:pfspsolver}.
 The function $f:[0,1]\rightarrow[0,\infty)$ is a priority function.
 For example, $f(x) = (1-x)^p$ with $p > 0$ indicates that stronger policies against the currently being trained policy have a higher chance of being chosen as opponents.
 Alternatively, $f = x(1-x)$ implies that players of similar levels are more likely to be chosen as opponents.
-Additionally, in broader terms, $\mathcal{P}$ can be assessed by other metrics as well.
-A similar MSS in ~\cite{berner2019dota} can be utilized to allocate higher probabilities to strategies that perform better or are harder to defeat.
+Additionally, in broader terms, $\mathcal{P}$ can also be assessed by other metrics.
+A similar MSS in ~\citet{berner2019dota} can be utilized to allocate higher probabilities to strategies that perform better or are more challenging to defeat.